earthly/website/blog/_posts/2023-03-07-remote-code-execution.md

 Mesos can handle workload types that K8s can't, and I recall liking Marathon.
 But anyways, it's just an example.
 {% include quotes/end.html %}

 We anticipated this type of workload when creating the initial version of Earthly compute.
 However, there was one issue that made container orchestration frameworks unsuitable: the workload.
 Earthly compute needs to execute customer-submitted Earthfiles, which are not dissimilar to Makefiles.
 Anything you can do on Linux, you can do in an Earthfile.
-This meant, from a security point of view, we were building remote code execution as a service (RCEAS).
+This meant – from a security point of view – we were building remote code execution as a service (RCEAS).

 {% include quotes/brandon.html %}
 Earthfiles are executed inside runC for isolation, and you have to declare your environment, so it's not exactly like running `make`.
 It's more like `./configure && make` inside a container.